Endride: Media

 The original character designs of the project are made by Kazushi Hagiwara and Nobuhiro Watsuki.

 Anime

 An original 24-episode anime television series produced by Brain's Base aired from April 2, 2016, to September 24, 2016.
 The series is directed by Keiji Gotoh and the story is written by Touko Machida.
 Its music is composed by Kōhei Tanaka and Imagine Project.
 The opening theme song is "Limit" by Luna Sea and the ending theme for the first half is "Go My Way" by Ryōta Fujimaki.
 For the second half, from episode 13 to 24, the ending theme is "Sekai wa Kawaru" (世界は変わる, lit.
 The World Changes) by Kazuyoshi Nakamura.
+Aniplus Asia aire the series in South-East Asia.